 As parents, we tend to forget the trauma of changing schools.
 It’s not easy for your child to start over.
 Show empathy for the new challenges your kids face.
 Remind them that you’re happy to help them through this transition.

-As you help your kid settle into a new school and routine, look to the Brown Law Offices, P.A. for assistance with child support, custody, and visitation issues.
+As you help your kid settle into a new school and routine, look to the law firm of Barna, Guzy & Steffen, Ltd. for assistance with child support, custody, and visitation issues.